geralt00/ShenghuiZeng.github.io/_pages/about.md

   - /about.html
 ---

-This is the personal Page.
-I'am a student who involve in Particle Physics now.
-My interest in focus on flavour physics and i also engage in some detector development.
+Welcome to my page!
+I'm a Particle Physics postgraduate researcher, specializing in flavour physics and detector development.
+Join me on a journey through the fundamental particles of the universe.

 # LHCB EXPERIENCE